Principles

 View Film

-The Perpetual Peace Project is predicated on the belief that no one institution can clearly claim or guarantee a mastery of the concept of peace.
+The Perpetual Peace Project is predicated on the belief that no one institution or individual can clearly claim or guarantee a mastery of the concept of peace.

-Inasmuch as peace continues to be defined negatively as an absence of war, as in Kant's time, the concept remains abstract.
+Today, as in Kant's time, the concept of peace remains abstract and continues to be defined negatively as an absence of war.

-For this reason this project takes on initiatives within multiple institutions, to create the conditions for proposing again the idea of peace.
+For this reason our project takes on initiatives within multiple institutions, to create the conditions for proposing yet again the idea of peace.

 The project is not attempting to actively formulate public policy; rather to conceptualize a peace movement, raising questions about how such a movement might occur.

-One way to understand the overall goals of the project is through Kant's notion of 'publicity;' its many forums enable us to move conversations in different directions with multiple perspectives.
+This project can be understood through Kant's notion of 'publicity;' its many forums enable us to move conversations in different directions with multiple perspectives.

 Eventually, this conversation must include everyone, since no one can claim to have absolute knowledge concerning the idea of peace.